HossamRefaat/Course-Management-System/README.md

 - Instructors can create quizzes for any lesson
 - Students can attempt each quiz only once
 - Each attempt is scored and saved
-- Attempt history available for instructors includes:
+- Attempt history available for instructors
-  - Student Name
-  - Question
-  - Student Answer
-  - Correct Answer

 ### 🧠 Student Progress
 - Students can mark lessons as completed